Magnitus-/DockerFiles/node-app/base-dev-image/README.md

 - NPM_COMMAND Environment Variable: Determines the command that will be passed as to "npm run" when the container launches.
 Defaults to "start".
 - NPM_MODULES environment variable: npm modules that should be globally available to code in your app (see base image documentation for greater details).
 - ALWAYS_INSTALL variable: Set this environment variable if you want npm install & shared module linking each time you start your container.
 Leaving it unset will greatly speed up re-starting the container, but will also force you to destroy and re-create the container if you change your dependencies in package.json files.
+- TOOL Environment Variable: Tool that you want to use to install your dependencies, link your shared modules and launch your program.
+Defaults to "npm".
+Can be set to "yarn" instead.
 - /home/node-app/app volume mapping: Map your main application to this path in the image (see base image documentation for greater details).
 - /home/node-app/shared_modules: Map your local shared modules to this path in the image (see base image documentation for greater details).